The Data Transformation Process Explained in Four Steps

 Step 2: Pre-translation data quality check

-Once you (or your data transformation tool) have figured out which kind of data formats you are working with and which forms you will transform data into, you should run a data quality check on the data.
+Once you (or your data transformation tool) have figured out which kind of data formats you are working with and which forms you will transform data into, you should run a data quality check.
 A data quality check allows you to identify problems, such as missing or corrupt values within a database, in the source data that could lead to problems during later steps of the data transformation process.

 Step 3: Data translation